mraiser/newbound/README.md

     libflow=true

-**NOTE:** Enabling libflow will execute all *flow code* using the native library as well.
+**NOTE:** Enabling libflow will execute all *flow code* using the native library as well as all Rust commands.
 That means if your flow code calls commands written in Java, they will be executed *in a separate JVM*.